 - Regularly update local directories of key project documents, including project workplans, events calendar (such as reporting and training), and procurement logs;

-- Ensure due diligence processes are followed and in place in line with IWPR / USAID policies;
+- Ensure due diligence processes are followed and in place in line with IWPR / FCDO policies;

 - Ensure all activities are conducted in correspondence with local labour laws;

-- Deliver administrative tasks as required by IWPR management team in the UK and US;
+- Deliver administrative tasks as required by IWPR management team in the UK;

 - Assist IWPR Project Manager in other administrative tasks, as required;